parikshit-06/parikshit-06.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>I’m <strong>Parikshit Sonwane</strong>, a final-year Aerospace Engineering student at IIT Madras.
-I work at the intersection of robotics, machine learning, and embedded systems — building intelligent machines that don’t just run in simulation, but operate reliably in the real world.</p>
+I work at the intersection of robotics, machine learning, and embedded systems, building intelligent machines that don’t just run in simulation, but operate reliably in the real world.</p>

 <p>I’ve designed and flown UAVs for search-and-rescue and disaster relief, trained ML models for drone detection, and built gesture-controlled navigation systems using vision pipelines.
 My projects span from mechanical design and embedded control to deep learning, reinforcement learning, and full-stack system deployment on edge platforms.</p>